 We’re going to fail – and in saying that it doesn’t mean our failure shouldn’t affect us.
 I know we all are saddened by the times we’ve caused hurt in any way to our children, and this isn’t a podcast to just give us a pass to the failures we’ve caused our children.

-We need to seek the forgiveness of our children, repent to the Lord of wrongs we’ve caused to them and to the best of our ability and by the grace of God avoid hurting them in the future when possible.
+We need to seek the forgiveness of our children, repent to the Lord of the wrongs we’ve caused to them and to the best of our ability and by the grace of God avoid hurting them in the future when possible.

 We must remember always that we are sinners’ parenting sinners.
 Sin affects every one of our relationships.